anirvan95/anirvan95.github.io/_pages/about.md

 I am interested in developing robust perception and control for robotic arms, focusing on contact-rich tasks and taking inspiration from cognitive principles in neuroscience.

-The content is brewing :coffee:
+The content is brewing :coffee:, expected completion in early 2026... !!

 <p align="center">
 <img src="/images/background.png"